Menstrual Health and Hygiene Partnership with MIT D-Lab and

 |

-Outreach and ImpactSEP has integrated the menstrual health and hygiene program with other programs for youth empowerment.
+Outreach and Ongoing WorkSEP has integrated the menstrual health and hygiene program with other programs for youth empowerment.
 The goal is not only to change the material conditions, but also change gender norms and enhance opportunity.
 In the new phase of D-Lab's work with SEP, we are working with teen moms to start their own small businesses to address food insecurity and promote collective agency.

 |